dev-human/dev-human/source/_posts/2014-05-06-dev-almighty.md

 We don't need to worry about any of this.
 In fact, there are so many different opportunities today for us, that we don't even need to think about opening a company.

-Advertisement (Google AdSense and others) and independent publishing (LeanPub and others) are great examples on how you can use your programming skills to earn money in a completely independent way.
+Advertisement (like [Google AdSense](http://google.com/adsense)) and independent book publishing (like [LeanPub](http://leanpub.com)) are great examples on how you can use your programming skills to earn money in a completely independent way.
 No regular contracts, no clients.
 You have a shitload of work for some time, and after that you can just keep collection your royalties.